Las Vegas Expungement Attorney

 - After roughly 4-8 months you will get a response either denying your request with an explanation or approving your request.

 Note that it is possible for you to obtain the required information and mail the package off, but it is a wise decision to let a criminal record attorney handle the paperwork.
 There are multiple copies of forms, affidavits and other reports that must be submitted.
-In order to make sure the process runs as smoothly and efficiently as possible it would be beneficial to retain a criminal record lawyer to help you seal your criminal record.

 Am I eligible to have my record sealed?